paintparty/style-plus/README.md

 &nbsp;

 Now, you can style your components w the following features:
+1) Media queries and pseudo-classes at a property-level
-1) The same implicit integer-to-pixel convention that Reagent uses
+2) The same implicit integer-to-pixel convention that Reagent uses
-2) Garden syntax (Stylefy uses garden under the hood), such as `[[10 20]]`
+3) Garden syntax (Stylefy uses garden under the hood), such as `[[10 20]]`
-3) Media queries and pseudo-classes at a property-level
+4) Optionally attach a ns-qualifed custom data attribute.

+&nbsp;

 The `s+` function takes a map of styles, and an optional map of html attributes.
 Media-queries are expressed as maps, while psuedo-classes are expressed as strings.
 A key of `:=` represents the default value.